JulienBalestra/libftASM/README.md

 ## How to

+Build the libfts.a:

+make

+Build the testing program:

-make && make test && ./test
+make test

+Run the testing program:

+./test